int08h/blog/content/post/to-catch-a-lying-timeserver.md

 Proof of server misbehavior emerges from three interlocking properties of the protocol:

 1. **Chaining establishes total ordering between all request/responses.** Composing requests using prior responses establishes a single sequence of events that can be independently verified.
-That is, since nonce `B` is derived from `A`, we can be certain that response `B'` came *after* response `A'`.
+That is, since nonce `B` is derived from `A`, we can be certain that response `B'` (and the time associated with it) came *after* response `A'` (and its time).
 2. **Each response contains the client's nonce and server's time.** Given that the chained nonce is present alongside the server's attested time, this creates a total ordering of all time values provided by a server.
-3. **All responses are cryptographically signed.** Signatures establish authenticity of responses, identity of senders, and forgery prevention.
+3. **All responses are cryptographically signed.** Signatures establish authenticity of responses, identity of senders, and prevent forgery.

-In the case of only two servers, a client will be able to detect misbehavior but not which server is bad.
-With three or more servers the client builds a record of cross-signed request/responses that definitively identifies a bad server.
+With three or more servers the client has sufficient cross-signed request/responses to identify a bad server.
+In the case of only two servers, a client can detect misbehavior exists but not which server is bad.

-It is envisioned that Roughtime clients would maintain a file of request/responses chains as evidence.
+It is envisioned that Roughtime clients maintain a file of request/responses chains as evidence.
 These files could be provided to an audit service or other third-party.
 This [protobuf definition](https://roughtime.googlesource.com/roughtime/+/master/config.proto#40) from the Roughtime project is intended as the standard JSON format for chain files.

 # Closing Thoughts

 Roughtime is elegant and simple.
-Several of its neatest features aren't immediately apparent, which motivated me to write this.
+Several of its features aren't immediately apparent and hopefully this post helps spread the word.
+I didn't touch on other neat ideas in Roughtime like deliberate [fault injection](https://roughtime.googlesource.com/roughtime/+/HEAD/ECOSYSTEM.md#Maintaining-a-healthy-software-ecosystem) which is worth thinking about.

 If you're interested in learning more about Roughtime:

+* The [project page](https://roughtime.googlesource.com/roughtime/) should be your first stop.
+The C++ and Go implementations live there.
 * I wrote [Nearenough](https://github.com/int08h/nearenough), a Java implementation of Roughtime.
 * Two good Hacker News discussions near the time of the initial announcement: [one](https://news.ycombinator.com/item?id=12540941) and
 [two](https://news.ycombinator.com/item?id=12599705).